Browser wars: Google Chrome's dominance and evolving web standards

-During this era, all major web browsers implemented support for HTML5 video.
+During this era, all major web browsers implemented support for HTML video.
 Supported codecs, however, varied from browser to browser.
-Current versions of Android, Chrome, and Firefox support Theora, H.264, and the VP8 version of WebM.
+Then versions of Android, Chrome, and Firefox supported Theora, H.264, and the VP8 version of WebM.
 Older versions of Firefox omitted H.264 due to it being a proprietary codec, but it was made available beginning in version 17 for Android and version 20 for Windows.
-Internet Explorer and Safari support H.264 exclusively, but the Theora and VP8 codecs can be manually installed on the desktop versions.
-Given the popularity of WebKit for mobile browsers, Opera Software discontinued its Presto engine in February 2013.
+Internet Explorer and Safari supported H.264 exclusively on March 14, 2011 with Internet Explorer 9, and on March 18, 2008 with Safari 3.1.
+However, Theora and VP8 codecs could be manually installed on the desktop versions.
+Given the popularity of WebKit for mobile browsers, Opera Software discontinued its Presto engine upon the release of Opera 15 on July 2, 2013.
 The Opera 12 series of browsers were the last to use Presto with its successors using WebKit instead.
 In 2015, Microsoft discontinued the production of newer versions of Internet Explorer.
 By this point, Chrome overtook all other browsers as the browser with the highest usage share.

-Starting in 2015 with the release of Windows 10, Microsoft shifted from Internet Explorer to Microsoft Edge.
-However, the new browser has failed to capture much popularity as of 2018.
-Microsoft Edge switched from its own browser engine, EdgeHTML, to Chromium's Blink engine in 2020 for all platforms except for iOS, where it uses WebKit due to platform restrictions.
+Chrome had supported Windows XP until the end of 2015.

 By 2017 usage shares of Opera, Firefox and Internet Explorer fell well below 5% each, while Google Chrome had expanded to over 60% worldwide.
-In May 2017, Andreas Gal, former Mozilla CTO, publicly stated that Google Chrome won the Second Browser War.
+On May 25, 2017, Andreas Gal, former Mozilla CTO, publicly announced that Google Chrome won the Second Browser War.

 Aftermath

-Though Internet Explorer is no longer the default browser as of Windows 10, it continues to operate due to organizations needing it for legacy applications, and – despite its overall decline – has a higher usage share than its successor, Microsoft Edge.
-Due to Google Chrome's success, in December 2018 Microsoft announced that they would be building a new version of Edge based on Chromium and powered by Google's rendering engine, Blink, rather than their own rendering engine, EdgeHTML.
+Due to Google Chrome's success, in December 2018, Microsoft announced that they would be building a new version of Edge based on Chromium and powered by Google's rendering engine, Blink, rather than their own rendering engine, EdgeHTML.
 The new Microsoft Edge browser was released on January 15, 2020.
 Though Firefox showed a slight increase in usage share as of February 2019, it continues to struggle with less than 10% usage share worldwide.
 By April 2019, worldwide Google Chrome usage share crossed 70% across personal computers and remained over 60% combining all devices.
 In June 2022, Microsoft permanently retired Internet Explorer in favor of Microsoft Edge as their sole browser.
-As of January 2023, the new Microsoft Edge based on Blink is the 2nd most used web browser on desktop having 11.09% as market share.
-Meanwhile, considering all platforms, Microsoft edge is the 3rd most used web browser having 4.46% as market share.
+As of January 2023, Microsoft Edge was the 3rd most used web browser having 4.46% as market share.
+In 2023, Internet Explorer was permanently disabled by Microsoft on most versions of Windows 10.

+As of 2023, Microsoft Edge has been noted to promote itself when visiting or searching for Google Chrome.
+Ignoring user settings, links from Windows integrated features, such as widgets, open in Edge.

+In February 2024, Microsoft silently released the User Choice Protection Driver for Windows 10 and 11 that prevent software changes to the default Browser, requiring users make the changes only through Windows settings.
+In May 2024, a Chrome extension released by Microsoft maintains Bing as the default search engine.